-Stanley D. Lindsey and Associates, Ltd. (SDL) began in 1966 in Nashville, Tennessee.
-Dr. Lindsey was working for a steel fabricator, Volunteer Structures, and working towards his Ph.D. at Vanderbilt University.
-Volunteer Structures wanted a separate company solely for structural engineering and Dr. Lindsey agreed to lead that initiative.
-The firm’s first project was the design of a Student Union building at Tennessee Agricultural and Industrial State University, now Tennessee State University.
+While working towards his Ph.D. at Vanderbilt University, Stanley D. Lindsey was employed by Volunteer Structures, a steel fabricator in Nashville, Tennessee.
+It was Volunteer Structures’ desire to start a separate company focused solely on structural engineering and who better to lead that initiative than Dr. Lindsey himself.
+In 1966, SDL was founded and the firm’s first project was to design a Student Union building at Tennessee Agricultural and Industrial State University, now Tennessee State University.

-In the late 1980’s Atlanta was a quickly growing market with several architect clients based there.
+In the late 1980’s Atlanta was a quickly growing market with several architectural clients based there.
 Mike Regen, a field engineer at the time and now a Vice President, moved to Atlanta in 1989 to perform construction administration on various Atlanta projects establishing SDL’s Atlanta office.
-In 1990 Dr. Lindsey and eight additional employees from the Nashville office moved to Atlanta to officially open the office.
+In 1990 Dr. Lindsey and eight additional employees from Nashville moved to Atlanta to officially open the office.

-In 2002 Dr. Lindsey sold his majority stake in the company to four long-time employees and a transition of the company began in terms of personnel but not in philosophy.
-Dr. Lindsey now resides in Savannah and is a professor in the School of Civil and Environmental Engineering at the Georgia Institute of Technology teaching students in the practical art of design.
-The company continues to thrive under the leadership of four majority shareholders and maintain the essence of Dr. Lindsey’s founding ideals of innovation and practicality.
+In 2002, Dr. Lindsey sold his majority stake in the company to four long-time employees and a transition of the company began in terms of personnel but not in philosophy.
+Dr. Lindsey moved to Savannah and became a professor in the School of Civil and Environmental Engineering at the Georgia Institute of Technology teaching students in the practical art of design.